gthrift/unraid-embystreams/README.md

-# Emby Streams for Unraid
+# EmbyStreams for Unraid

-Emby Streams is a lightweight Unraid plugin that adds a real-time dashboard widget and a management interface to monitor active Emby sessions directly from your Unraid WebGUI.
+EmbyStreams is a lightweight Unraid plugin that adds a real-time dashboard widget and a management interface to monitor active Emby sessions directly from your Unraid WebGUI.

 ## Features